-Mexico and the Mayans
+Mexico and the Mayans: A Quick History

 A civilization that dates back to 1600 BC, the Mayans were a dominant indigenous population in Mesoamerica.
 The golden age of the Mayan empire was the period of 250-900 AD, with the 6th century being the peak of its influence and power.

 Unlike other indigenous populations of their era, the Mayans were fairly concentrated in one geographical area, particularly in what’s known today as the Yucatan Peninsula.
-That’s why this region of Mexico is positively brimming with Mayan ruins today!

 The Mayan civilization was known for its arts and culture: hieroglyph writing, pottery, calendar-making, mathematics, and, of course, art and architecture.

-The Mayan ruins in Mexico are a testament to their ability to build magnificent structures and cities within a tropical jungle landscape.
+The Mayan ruins are a testament to their ability to build magnificent structures and cities within a tropical jungle landscape.
 They’re also a great source of information about Mayan history, culture, and ways of life.

 Today, the Maya people still exists, with an estimated seven million descendants of the Maya living in Mexico and Guatemala.